 Don’t exclude other digital marketing possibilities, like paid search, banner advertising, email marketing, reservation retargeting etc. and turn you hotel website in a high revenue generator.

 Now, let’s go a bit into details on various SEO elements.

-Title tags is a very important element.
+Title tags are a very important element.
 Not only does the title appear in the clickable portion of your listing in the organic search engine results, also it improves the rankings if you place your targeted key in the title.
 Titles should be clear and in line with the page’s actual content.

 Every title tag should include those 3 elements to properly represent your pages and help with rankings:

 - Appropriate accompanying keywords